Skip to content

 Image: U.S. Air Force photo/Senior Airman Julius Delos Reyes · Public domain · via Wikimedia Commons

-Top Aces Flies Private Skyhawks and Alpha Jets Against Danish F-35As in Training Trial
+Top Aces flies Skyhawks and Alpha Jets against Danish F-35As in adversary air trial

 The gist